-- Staff told us the practice held regular team meetings and weekly clinical meetings. - Staff told us there was an open culture within the practice and they had the opportunity to raise any issues at team meetings and felt confident and supported in doing so. - Staff said they felt respected, valued and supported, particularly by the partners in the practice.
+- Staff told us the practice held regular team meetings and weekly clinical meetings. - Staff told us there was an open culture within the practice and they had the opportunity to raise any issues at team meetings and felt confident and supported in doing so.
+They spoke positively about the overall support they received as well as support with continuing professional development. - Staff said they felt respected, valued and supported, particularly by the partners in the practice.
 All staff were involved in discussions about how to run and develop the practice, and managers encouraged all members of staff to identify opportunities to improve the service delivered by the practice.
+An example of this included an increase to appointment times for cervical smears (increased to 20 minutes), asthma (15 minutes) and reviews (20 minutes).
+These were changed following feedback from a nurses meeting.